shosseini811/Image-Search/README.md

 # Internet Image Finder

-A production-ready tool that helps you find similar images of yourself (or any reference image) across the internet using Microsoft's Bing Visual Search API and face recognition technology.
+A Python tool that finds similar images across the internet using Microsoft's Bing Visual Search API and face recognition technology.
+It can optionally verify faces to ensure the found images contain the same person as your reference image.

 ## Features

-- Reverse image search using Bing Visual Search API
+- Visual search using Bing Visual Search API
-- Optional face verification to ensure matches contain the same person
+- Face verification using face_recognition library
-- Concurrent downloads for better performance
+- Concurrent image downloads with progress tracking
-- Comprehensive logging
+- Comprehensive logging system
-- Progress tracking for long-running operations
 - Configurable matching parameters
-- Organized output directory for found images
+- Organized output directory structure

 ## Prerequisites